Sensor Buses

 CAN Bus Description

 CAN Bus is listed on its own page.
-CAN bus is used as a normal field bus, and as a Sensor bus.
+CAN bus is used both as a normal field bus, and as a Sensor bus.

 Consumer Electronics Bus Description